librasteve/raku-HTML-Functional/README.md

 - the caret prefix ```^'mytext'```

 IMPORTANT:
-HTML::Escape is not applied by default to inner tags in order to facilitate the flexible application of Raku quoting constructs such as ```{strong 'DMI'}``` (as shown in the synopsis).
+HTML::Escape is not applied by default to inner tags, so that Raku quoting constructs such as ```{strong 'DMI'}``` (as shown in the synopsis) can be fully utilized.
 Therefore care must be taken to always apply HTML::Escape particularly where this is stored in a variable and/or comes from tainted user input.

 Contributions welcome - by PR please.